 3. If you LOVE white, white and sweet wines, one trick is to simply get a copper rod, Copper Rod, and cut to 4 inches long.
 Stir for a few seconds in the glass of wine.
 It attracts the sulfites and removes much of it.
 Interestingly, in Sanskrit, sulfur is called shulbari, which literally means “enemy of copper”.

 My great Source for more learning is Understanding Wine Technology by David Bird.

-- When possible, drink a glass of wine with dinner – especially when eating out!
-It will help kill pathogens
+- Enjoy a glass of wine with dinner if you like it- especially when eating out as it kills pathogens

-- Don’t worry too much about “organic”, it taboo/insulting in the wine industry.
-Most are organic because if you spray, it means that you have not managed your vineyard well and the wine will taste shoddy and usually thrown out.
+- Don’t worry too much about “organic”, it’s taboo/insulting in the wine industry.
+Most are organic because if you spray, it means that you have not managed your vineyard well and it will taste shoddy and usually thrown out.